About Allison Winters

 Note to Parents

-In SpeechAbility, Allison has chosen to concentrate her professional skills on therapy for various speech and language disorders in children.
-She believes in early intervention therapy services and says, “If a child enters school confident in their ability to communicate, they will be prepared to experience success in school,” explains Allison.
-SpeechAbility, LLC is dedicated to helping your child reach their full communication potential.
-Children with speech, language, or reading challenges can feel alone and isolated.
+In SpeechAbility, Allison has chosen to concentrate her professional skills on therapy for dyslexia, and reading disorders in children.
+She believes in early intervention therapy services and says, “If a child enters school confident in their ability to read, they will be prepared to experience success in school."
+SpeechAbility, LLC is dedicated to helping your child reach their full reading potential.
+Children with language or reading challenges can feel alone and isolated.
 Their grades can suffer along with their ability to socialize with other children/students and make friends.
 They may not reach their full potential if not given the proper therapy at the proper age.
 Allison truly believes that therapy does not have to stop with the therapist.
 Education and communication with a client's family and school can be one of the most important aspects of a private speech therapist's job.

-Introducing: Miss Sandy Fur & Miss Sassy Pants
+Introducing: Miss Sydney (left) and Miss Sassy Pants